bitturana-ab/docs/content/customize-gnome.md

 ---
 title: Pop!_OS Customization
 description: >
-  Pop with the GNOME desktop is highly customizable!
+  Pop with the GNOME desktop is highly and very usefull customizable!
 See here to get started making your desktop just right for you.
 keywords:
   - Pop_OS!
   - GNOME